Make Trouble, Watch Things Happen

 “Mr. Kochanski, great news!” exclaimed Dodd, “We located your painting.”

-“I’ve been traveling the last few months for work,” Kochanski explained.
+“I’ve been traveling the last few months for work,” he explained.
 “Oh my God — really — I said to Trisha when she told me.”

 “It’s a murder, Talwar,” Dodd cut her off.

-“Oscar lived and worked in my building as a security guard,” Kochanski replied, “the Pierre Building on the Gold Coast.
+“To answer your question,Oscar lived and worked in my building as a security guard,” Kochanski said, “the Pierre Building on the Gold Coast.
 I didn’t know that his ID papers were faked till Trisha told me.

-“Where was my painting recovered…and how?”
-Kochanski fumbled the words.
+“Where was my painting recovered…and how?” he then asked, fumbling his words.

 “We’ll talk more when you return to Chicago soon.”

-Trisha would need to earn her retainer.
-He hung up and turned on the lights.
-After tapping his finger on the scanner for the door, he entered his walk-in closet.
-Neatly ironed clothes hung on each side with racks of gleaming shoes.
+After she hung up, he turned on the lights.
+After tapping his finger on the scanner, he entered his walk-in closet.
+Neatly ironed clothes hung on each side with a rack of gleaming shoes.
+The back wall housed a refrigerator.

-From the refrigerator, he opened a jug of orange juice to drink.
-After popping Tylenol, he peeled slices of cold roast beef.
-Nervously stuffing food into his mouth, he next munched leftover Chicago pizza, thick cold crust, loaded with congealed cheese and smoked herring (even he didn’t dare bring into Saburia a favorite topping, pepperoni — pork was forbidden).
+He drank from a jug of orange juice.
+After popping Tylenol, he peeled slices of roast beef to eat.
+Nervously stuffing his mouth, he next munched leftover Chicago pizza, thick cold crust, loaded with congealed cheese and smoked herring (even he didn’t dare bring into Saburia a favorite topping, pepperoni — pork was forbidden).
 Having sunk to the carpeted floor, he took the lid off the box next to him.

 Garcia’s Drukker cases were inside.
-With Elise’s online tutoring, Kochanski vaguely understood that Garcia had programmed genetic modification into the Drukker’s tissue-processing hardware.
 On the top lay the purple case.
 The tamper-proof electronic seal had an abstract imprint — only someone in-the-know would see the Pharaoh image.
 He curiously shook it against his ear.
 Thicker and heavier than the others, there was no sound.

 Still fully dressed, Kochanski returned to bed.
 Two hours later, he woke up and changed out of his suit into the light pajamas that had been laid out for him.
 He stepped back out onto the terrace with its cold starlight and salty sea breezes, listening alone to the eternal beat of waves.

-At 6AM, he changed into workout clothes and went for a slow, panting jog around lighted paths on the compound.
+At the wink of dawn, he changed into workout clothes and went for a slow, panting jog around lighted paths on the compound.
 The guards and dogs were silent witnesses.
-The sunrise over the Red Sea flamed the sky and burned through the clouds to rapidly heat the cold air.
+The sunrise over the Red Sea flamed the sky and burned through the clouds, rapidly heating the cold air.

 At 8 AM, there were sharp knocks on his office door.
 He leaped to open it.